 How do I pay rent?

 One-time and recurring online payments can be made through our RENTCafé resident portal.
 We currently accept online payments by credit card, debit card, or ACH (payments made from your checking account).
-You can pay your rent by mailing a personal check or with cash or cashier’s check through our walk-in payment system program.
+You can pay your rent by mailing a personal check or with cash or a cashier’s check through our walk-in payment system program.
 Additional payment options such as corporate checks may be available.
-Please contact the leasing office for specific details.
+Please contact your leasing team for specific details.

-If you are having trouble accessing your RENTCafé resident portal, please view our frequently asked questions or contact the management team on-site at your community for additional assistance.
+If you are having trouble accessing your RENTCafé resident portal, please view our frequently asked questions or contact the management team at your community for additional assistance.

 How do I renew my lease?

-You will receive a lease renewal letter both by mail and delivered to your doorstep 45 – 60 days prior to your lease expiration date.
+You will receive a lease renewal letter both by mail and delivered to your doorstep 45 to 60 days prior to your lease expiration date.
 This letter will outline the details of your new lease pricing and lease duration options, as well as any additional changes to your lease agreement.
 We recommend you complete and sign your lease renewal paperwork a minimum of 30 days prior to your lease expiration date to ensure your apartment home is secured.
 If you will not be renewing your lease, you are required to provide a 20-day notice for apartment homes in Washington and a 30-day notice for apartments in California.

 What should I expect at move-out?

 When you’re ready to move out of your apartment, you will want to request a pre-move-out inspection to determine if there are any items you may need to clean or repair before your departure to avoid additional costs after move-out.
-If you would prefer to schedule your move-out inspection virtually, you can do so by making a Zoom, Google Meet or FaceTime appointment.
-The on-site management team will refer to the move-in checklist you provided when you originally moved into your apartment to determine if any damage was pre-existing.
+Our management team will refer to the move-in checklist you provided upon originally moving into your apartment to determine if any damage was pre-existing.